Los Angeles Times: Circulation

 The Times has suffered continued decline in distribution.
 Reasons offered for the circulation drop included a price increase and a rise in the proportion of readers preferring to read the online version instead of the print version.
 Editor Jim O'Shea, in an internal memo announcing a May 2007, mostly voluntary, reduction in force, characterized the decrease in circulation as an "industry-wide problem" which the paper had to counter by "growing rapidly on-line", "break[ing] news on the Web and explain[ing] and analyz[ing] it in our newspaper."

 The Times closed its San Fernando Valley printing plant in early 2006, leaving press operations to the Olympic plant and to Orange County.
 Also that year the paper announced its circulation had fallen to 851,532, down 5.4 percent from 2005.
 The Times's loss of circulation was the largest of the top ten newspapers in the U.S. Some observers believed that the drop was due to the retirement of circulation director Bert Tiffany.
-Still, others thought the decline was a side effect of a succession of short-lived editors who were appointed by publisher Mark Willes after publisher Otis Chandler relinquished day-to-day control in 1995.
+Others thought the decline was a side effect of a succession of short-lived editors who were appointed by publisher Mark Willes after publisher Otis Chandler relinquished day-to-day control in 1995.
 Willes, the former president of General Mills, was criticized for his lack of understanding of the newspaper business, and was derisively referred to by reporters and editors as The Cereal Killer.
+Subsequently, the Orange County plant closed in 2010.

 The Times's reported daily circulation in October 2010 was 600,449, down from a peak of 1,225,189 daily and 1,514,096 Sunday in April 1990.
+By 2024, print circulation was 79,000.

 Internet presence and free weeklies

 In December 2006, a team of Times reporters delivered management with a critique of the paper's online news efforts known as the Spring Street Project.
-The report, which condemned the Times as a "web-stupid" organization, was followed by a shakeup in management of the paper's website, www.latimes.com, and a rebuke of print staffers who were described as treating "change as a threat."
+The report, which condemned the Times as a "web-stupid" organization, was followed by a shakeup in management of the paper's website, and a rebuke of print staffers who were described as treating "change as a threat."

-On July 10, 2007, Times launched a local Metromix site targeting live entertainment for young adults.
+On July 10, 2007, the Times launched a local Metromix site targeting live entertainment for young adults.
 A free weekly tabloid print edition of Metromix Los Angeles followed in February 2008; the publication was the newspaper's first stand-alone print weekly.
 In 2009, the Times shut down Metromix and replaced it with Brand X, a blog site and free weekly tabloid targeting young, social networking readers.
 Brand X launched in March 2009; the Brand X tabloid ceased publication in June 2011 and the website was shut down the following month.

 In May 2018, the Times blocked access to its online edition from most of Europe because of the European Union's General Data Protection Regulation.